carlhunterroach/docs/articles/user-profile/index.md

 ## Application Access to User Profile

 The User Profile will generally be provided to a client application once authentication is complete and control is returned to the app.
 At a low level this can be accomplished using one of the [application protocols](/protocols) supported by Auth0.
-However, most developers prefer to leverage the Auth0 SDK's that are available for the most popular platforms and languages.
+However, most developers prefer to leverage the Auth0 SDKs that are available for the most popular platforms and languages.

 Perhaps the most popular SDK is the Auth0 Lock widget, which varies depending on the type of client application: